binshi/ml-ds/deep-learning/nn-building-blocks-non-linear.md

 Dropout is a regularization method that approximates training a large number of neural networks with different architectures in parallel.
 During training, some number of layer outputs are randomly ignored or “_dropped out_.”
 This has the effect of making the layer look-like and be treated-like a layer with a different number of nodes and connectivity to the prior layer.
 In effect, each update to a layer during training is performed with a different “_view_” of the configured layer.

+The idea behind Dropouts is that they remove a random number of neurons in your neural network.
+This works very well for two reasons: The first is that neighboring neurons often end up with similar weights, which can lead to overfitting, so dropping some out at random can remove this.
+The second is that often a neuron can over-weigh the input from a neuron in the previous layer, and can over specialize as a result.
+Thus, dropping out can break the neural network out of this potential bad habit!

+Check out Andrew's terrific video explaining dropouts here:[https://www.youtube.com/watch?v=ARq74QuavAo](https://www.youtube.com/watch?v=ARq74QuavAo)

 * Dropout forces a neural network to learn more robust features that are useful in conjunction with many different random subsets of the other neurons.
 * Dropout roughly doubles the number of iterations required to converge.
 However, training time for each epoch is less.
 * With H hidden units, each of which can be dropped, we have 2^H possible models.
 In testing phase, the entire network is considered and each activation is reduced by a factor _p._